 There’s currently no release date for the next season but given that there was a 20-month gap between season two and three, we may not be returning to Hawkins until 2021 (and the teaser clip – see above – means we may not even see Hawkins again).
-Additionally, production has been halted on season four due to the coronavirus outbreak.

 Is there a Stranger Things season four trailer yet?

 There is indeed!
 And it reveals a certain key character is not quite as dead as we thought they were…

 Watch the brand new teaser in full below.

 “I think that was planned, because there’s only so much time that you have before people start to find out that David Harbour is back on set and start talking about it.
 I think Netflix just kind of nipped that in the bud very early,” he said.

 “I didn’t even know that [the trailer] was coming out until I posted it on Instagram!
 So I was excited.
 I knew Hopper was alive, I just didn’t know that trailer was coming out.
 So now I’m just really excited for everybody to see it.”

 Yes!
 After rumours emerged that filming started in October 2019 from a new listing in film trade publication Production Weekly, an eagle-eyed fan has provided evidence.